Home GCC compiler size benchmarks

 Compiler Flags

-Compililers come with different optimisation flags for example the -Os flag configures the compiler to optimize specifically for size.
+Compilers come with different optimization flags for example the -Os flag configures the compiler to optimize specifically for size.

 “OK, so the binary size matters only when you the -Os!”

-No, no, no. The binary size matters whatever optimisation flag you use.
-For example your main need may be to optimise for performance.
+No, no, no. The binary size matters whatever optimization flag you use.
+For example your main need may be to optimize for performance.
 An example is if you’re using a fast toggle gpio, e.g. implementing a custom bit-banging bus to program and interface an FPGA (like the Xilinx’s selectmap).
-In this case you may need the -O1/2/3 optimisation more than -Os, but still the size matters because you’re limited in flash space.
+In this case you may need the -O1/2/3 optimization more than -Os, but still the size matters because you’re limited in flash space.
 So, two different compiler versions may have even 1KB difference for the same optimization level and that 1KB may be critical someday to one of your projects!

 And don’t forget about the -flto!
-This is an important flag if you need size optimisation; therefore, all the benchmarks are done with and without this flag also.
+This is an important flag if you need size optimization; therefore, all the benchmarks are done with and without this flag also.

 Benchmarking